leadership team

 I have loved babies for as long as I can remember and my only career goal was to become a NICU nurse.
 I graduated from nursing school in 2001 and I started my first job in a NICU in Denver shortly after.
 I have worked in several NICUs over the last 20 plus years but the last several years have taken a turn as far as the patient population I have seen.
 There are many babies that are in the NICU because their drug withdrawal is so severe that they require medication and/or feeding tubes.
 My heart has been absolutely broken when I am caring for these babies because often I have been assigned 2-3 other patients and I have to leave them to care for my other patients.
 I had been following facilities like ours over the last few years and in January of 2022, I decided to take the leap by joining the nursing team.
 I quickly regained the passion for my career again.
 I felt like I was finally able to give the babies and their families the time and care they deserved.
 I love our team at Jacob’s Hope and I am so excited for the future!

-Samantha Bailey, MC.
+Samantha Higgins, MC.
 LPC

 Behavioral Health Director